devinjeon/monpi/README.md

 This is the list of the assets I used.

-Due to the possibility of license issues, I didn't upload any asset into github.
+Due to the possibility of license issues, I didn't upload any asset into GitHub.
 (I only submitted a commit including my own codes and the build outputs)

 ### Unity assets